Restore by ConsortiaCare.ca is a restorative home care service inspired by wellness.

 Why a nurse-led team?

-Our Registered Nurses (RN’s) work with other professionals to mobilize the best possible team to resolve a person’s health concern given their financial resources.
-A nurse is naturally supportive, and can support people with care needs while they regain strength and normal functioning.
-Many people may be surprised to see that professional nursing care is fully covered by their health benefits plan and health spending account.
-Our primary goal is to build care that expedites health recovery by living health together with patients.
+Registered Nurses (RN’s) work closely with other professionals to mobilize the best possible team to resolve a person’s health concern.
+A nurse can also support you with temporary gaps in care while you regain strength and normal functioning.
+Many people are surprised to hear that home nursing care is covered by their health benefits plan and health spending account.
+Our primary goal is to build care that enhances health recovery by living health together with patients.

 Why not call our nurse to discuss some options available to help you recover at home?
 Get in touch when it’s convenient for you, and let us look into a range of care options for your particular health question.